umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/Control-Generation.md

 # Control Models Generation

-Generation of models can be controlled through various C# attributes in the custom files (ie `*.cs`files that are not `*.generated.cs`files) in the models directory.
+Generation of models can be controlled through various C# attributes in the custom files (i.e. `*.cs` files that are not `*.generated.cs` files) in the models directory.

-**Note**: this section is probably slightly confusing - because some attribute behaviors are not precisely specified.
+**Note**: This section is probably slightly confusing - because some attribute behaviors are not precisely specified.
 Not always sure what happens with compositions etc. There is a current work-in-progress to refactor the attributes so that they make more sense.

 ## Ignore Content Type